What is the difference between AI and Gen AI?

 Bias and Fairness

 Gen AI systems learn from large datasets, which often reflect existing societal biases.
-This can lead to AI models perpetuating or even amplifying these biases, resulting in unfair or discriminatory outcomes.
+This can lead to AI models perpetuating or even amplifying these AI biases, resulting in unfair or discriminatory outcomes.

 For instance, hiring algorithms might favor male candidates for technical positions due to historical data trends.
 Addressing these biases involves using diverse and representative datasets, identifying and correcting biased data points, and employing techniques like bias elimination and adversarial training.